 💡 Drag & drop is currently only supported on the Figma desktop app, not the Figma web app

-Unlink a component
+Detach a component

-To unlink a text item from a component, select the text item and click the unlink from component icon next to the component name in the details panel.
+To detach a text item from a component, select the text item and click the detach from component icon next to the component name in the details panel.
 Once you do this, this text item will become a regular text item, and edits will no longer be synced with the component.
 The component will remain in your library and other component instances will be unaffected by this action.

 Managing your component library